College of Education, Health and Aviation Administration

 Dr. Bert Jacobson is the M.B.
 Seretean Endowed Professor and a Professor in Health and Human Performance.
 A member of the Oklahoma State University faculty since 1984, he was promoted to Regents Professor, the most prestigious rank that may be attained in recognition of scholarly accomplishments at OSU, in 2014.

-Jacobson has more than 10 years of administrative experience in the College of Education.
+Jacobson has more than 10 years of administrative experience in the College of Education, Health and Aviation.
 He served as the Head of the School of Educational Studies from 2000-2011 and from 2011-12 was the Interim Associate Dean for Undergraduate Studies and Assessment.

 Jacobson has a distinguished record of research and scholarship with more than 150 publications and an equal number of presentations on the regional, national and international levels.
 He has twice received the OSU Regents' Distinguished Research Award first in the 2005 and again in 2016, when he also was honored with the College of Education's Research Excellence Award.
 He is also a fellow in the American College of Sports Medicine and has managed grants and contracts worth over $3.4 million.